Southwest Health Equity Research Collaborative

 The researchers intend for the project to provide northern Arizona communities with information about local equity, acceptability and feasibility of potential telehealth and mHealth (mobile health) interventions for SUD treatment during and after the COVID-19 pandemic.

 Eaves, the lead investigator for the study, is an assistant professor in NAU’s Department of Anthropology, Trotter II is in NAU’s Department of Anthropology, and Doerry is a professor in NAU’s School of Informatics, Computing, and Cyber Systems (SICCS).
 The project is funded as a supplement through the Southwest Health Equity Research Collaboration (SHERC), U54MD012388.
-Regents’ Professor Julie A. Baldwin is principal investigator of SHERC and director of the Center for Health Equity Research.
+Regents’ Professor Julie A. Baldwin is principal investigator of SHERC and director of the Center for Community Health and Engaged Research.

 SUD treatment during COVID-19